Ruby Science

 # app/models/multiple_choice_submittable.rb

-:options, foreign_key: :question_id
+has_many :options, foreign_key: :question_id

-has_many :question, as: :submittable
+has_one :question, as: :submittable

-method which delegated to
+accepts_nested_attributes_for :options, reject_if: :all_blankAgain, we remove the options method which delegated to

-and rely on options
+question and rely on options being directly

 available.
-Then we update the form to use fields_for
+Then we update the form to use fields_for and

 move the allowed attributes in the controller from question

-to submittable
+to submittable.

 At this point, every question subclass is completely empty.